telerik/fiddler-everywhere-docs/installation-and-setup/quickstart-macos.md

 1. Capture HTTPS traffic through the preferred [capturing mode]({%slug capture-traffic-get-started%}).

-  >tip To capture and decrypt secure HTTPS traffic, you will need to explicitly [install and trust the Fiddler certificate authority (CA)]({%slug trust-certificate%}).
+  >tip To capture and decrypt secure HTTPS traffic, you need to explicitly [install and trust the Fiddler certificate authority (CA)]({%slug trust-certificate%}).

 1. [Inspect the captured data]({%slug inspecting-traffic-get-started%}).